graph LR

 The bias term \(\beta_2 \times \frac{\text{Cov}(X_1, X_2)}{\text{Var}(X_1)}\) shows that bias occurs when: 1.
 The omitted variable \(X_2\) has a non-zero effect on \(Y\) (i.e., \(\beta_2 \neq 0\)) 2.
 The omitted variable \(X_2\) is correlated with the included variable \(X_1\) (i.e., \(\text{Cov}(X_1, X_2) \neq 0\))

-5. Note that “time spent” isn’t always a good proxy for engagement.
+Note that “time spent” isn’t always a good proxy for engagement.
 In an app with poor UX, a user might spend a long time just trying to figure out how to complete a task!
-But for established marketplaces, we can generally assume that more time spent browsing correlates with higher interest and more product searches. we will use it here just for the sake of simplicity↩︎
+But for established marketplaces, we can generally assume that more time spent browsing correlates with higher interest and more product searches.
+We use it here for simplicity.↩︎

-15. Notice I say “assigned to receive” instead of “received”.
-This is because in real-world settings, users might be assigned to a treatment but not actually receive or take it - think of a medication given to a patient to take at home.
-We have no guarantees that the treatment will be in fact consumed.
-We will address these distinctions in detail starting in Chapter 4, so don’t worry about it for now.↩︎
+Notice I say “assigned to receive” instead of “received”.
+In real-world settings, users may be assigned to a treatment without receiving or taking it.
+For example, a patient given medication to take at home may not consume it.
+We address these distinctions starting in Chapter 4.↩︎